 I have been fundamental in bringing high tech AAC, such as i-gaze to the Isle of Man for adults with acquired communication difficulties, increasing ability to continue to communicate with others despite increased physical impairment.
 I was able to support a gentleman in communicating with a room of health professionals using an iPad and a voice output system, giving him a voice which enabled him to tell his own story.

-Since setting up Traynor Speech Therapy in September 2020, I have qualified as a LSVT Loud ® clinician which is an intensive treatment programme for individuals with Parkinson’s Disease.
+Since setting up Traynor Speech Therapy Ltd, I have qualified as a LSVT Loud® clinician which is an intensive treatment programme for individuals with Parkinson’s Disease.
 I am keen to introduce this evidenced based treatment technique, not otherwise available on the Isle of Man and provide an individualised intensive exercise programme, improving communication for those with Parkinson’s Disease and benefitting their overall confidence.

 Whilst employed in the Northampton Health service, I worked in schools and clinics, assessing and treating children with communication difficulties.
 I was part of the Corby Schools Project which focused on bringing Speech and Language Therapy support into schools and to provide a narrative based therapy treatment to improve mild to moderate language delay.
 This was very successful in preventing further deterioration of language by intensely treating children early on in their school years.

 As well as leading training sessions for local nursing staff, I have led several workshops at the Isle of Man Motor Neurone Disease conference focusing on swallowing and communication.
 These workshops were very practical as I feel this is the way skills are developed and maintained and a true understanding of specific impairments are felt.

 I was asked to speak at the National Multiple System Atrophy Conference in September 2018, again leading a very practical presentation.
 I spoke again at MSA’s 2021 conference about my experience of working with individuals with this rare disease.